DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/api.md

 ## API Keys

-API keys can be created and managed from within the External Integration section of your Dashboard.
+API keys can be created and managed from within the `System -> API` section of your Dashboard.
 Each API key is a JSON Web Token (JWT) that contains critical information that is used to authenticate and authorize each request.
 For debugging, you may use the link below to decode your JWT to view its contents and verify your API key has the necessary claims (scopes) to make each request you intend to make.

 To read more about JWT's, visit [JWT.io](http://jwt.io).